-Developments that threaten any services to the communities will not be supported.
+• Developments that threaten any services to the communities will not be supported.

-SDC Core Strategy policies CS.26 NPPF paras 8a, 8b, 8c, 20b, 20c, 85, 104a, 104c, 104d, 104e, 105, 106b, 106c, 106d including Local services. bus services. access to medical facilities, and mobile libraries all add to the well-being of community residents.
-A regular bus service operates between Shipston-on-Stour and Stratford-upon-Avon, which provides access to medical and dental facilities, as well as shopping and entertainment opportunities in either town.
+SDC Core Strategy policies CS.26 NPPF paras 8a, 8b, 8c, 20b, 20c, 85, 104a, 104c, 104d, 104e, 105, 106b, 106c, 106d

+Local services. including bus services. access to medical facilities, and mobile libraries all add to the well-being of community residents.
+A regular bus service operates between Shipston-on-Stour and Stratford-upon-Avon, which provides access to medical and dental facilities, as well as and entertainment shopping opportunities in either town.
 A Mobile library visits Newbold-on-